rkennesson/xbt-external_backup_tool/README.md

 4. Un-installation

- The xbt-un-install.sh script will remove XBT if it was installed with the xbt.install.sh script explained above.
-It can be run from anywhere within the directory structure.

- Open the 'XBT-2.3-installation-files' directory and click on xbt-ub-install.sh file and choose Run in Terminal.
-The script will guide you from there.

- You can also navaigate to the xbt-un-install.sh file from within a terminal and run it with this command:

-  ./xbt.un-install.sh

- Errors reported in this script just mean it could not find all of the XBT files.
-This usually means XBT was not installed with xbt-install.sh and it will have to be removed manually.
+ You can un-install XBT simply by running this command:

+ sudo apt remove xbt

+ You can slo search for 'xbt' in your graphic software manager and choose to riomve it that way.

  Note: XBT only consists of three files

-    xbt = automatically installed in /usr/local/bin
+    xbt = automatically installed in /usr/bin
     xbt.desktop = automatically installed in /user/share/application
     xbt-icon.xpm = automatically installed in /usr/share/icons

  You can use any file search utility to look for these fiels if you want to remove them.
 XBT does not create any configuration files on the system.

- One called xbt-backup.log and that is placed on the dedicated XBT Drive.
+ There is one called xbt-backup.log and that is placed on the dedicated XBT Drive.

 5. License.